-What Are Non-Standard Field Sobriety Tests?
+What Are Non-Standard Field Sobriety Tests in North Carolina?

 If you’ve been charged with DWI, you were probably given a field sobriety test at some point.
 You were asked to count or recite the alphabet, or touch your finger to your nose.
 For most people, these tests are incredibly stressful and embarrassing, and now the prosecution is saying your results are clear evidence that you were driving while intoxicated.

 Fortunately, your case isn’t as open-and-shut as the prosecution would like you to believe.
-At Randall & Stump, PLLC, our DWI defense attorneys know how to challenge these tests.
+At Randall & Stump, Criminal Defense Attorneys, our DWI defense attorneys know how to challenge these tests.
 From the field sobriety test to your constitutional rights, we fight for your rights to get you a fair result.
 If you’re facing DWI charges, call us at (980) 237-4579 or contact us via our online contact form to schedule a free consultation.

 The police can pull you over for almost any reason, such as a minor traffic infraction or something like a broken tail light.
 Once they have stopped you, they can rely on other observations to suspect you of DWI – they smelled alcohol on your breath or believed that your eyes were watery and your speech was slurred.
 At that point, they may request that you perform a series of physical demonstrations known as field sobriety tests (FSTs).

 Field sobriety tests are one of the ways that the police establish probable cause to arrest you for DWI.
 If you do not perform well in the field sobriety tests, the police will then typically ask you to take a breathalyzer test.
 Your results from the field sobriety test and the breathalyzer test will be two of the chief pieces of evidence used against you.